ANATG 502 |

 See More |

-Following the upper extremity rehabilitation course, this course emphasizes the fundamental principles of orthotic design and fabrication, and the theoretical principles and practical application of thermal and electrotherapeutic modalities within the practice of occupational therapy.
+This course emphasizes the fundamental principles of orthotic design and fabrication, and the theoretical principles and practical application of thermal and electrotherapeutic modalities within the practice of occupational therapy.
 Anatomical and biomedical principles that pertain to orthotic design and fabrication, and the physiological, neurophysiological, and electro-physical changes that occur with application of selected physical agent modalities are emphasized.

 Credits: 3